nanshe-org/nanshe_workflow_deploy_janelia/README.md

 * Connect to the cluster `ssh login1.int.janelia.org`.
 * Run `bsub -Is -tty /bin/bash`.
 * Run our configuration file `curl https://raw.githubusercontent.com/nanshe-org/nanshe_workflow_deploy_janelia/master/1_preinstall_nanshe_workflow.sh | bash`.
-* Alternatively, this can be run in the background `echo 'curl https://raw.githubusercontent.com/nanshe-org/nanshe_workflow_deploy_janelia/master/1_preinstall_nanshe_workflow.sh | bash' | qsub`.
+* Alternatively, this can be run in the background `echo 'curl https://raw.githubusercontent.com/nanshe-org/nanshe_workflow_deploy_janelia/master/1_preinstall_nanshe_workflow.sh | bash' | bsub`.
 Check to make sure it is done by running `qstat` and verifying `STDIN` is no longer in the job list returned.

 # Installing/Updating

 * Connect to the cluster `ssh login1.int.janelia.org` if you aren't already.
 * Run this `curl https://raw.githubusercontent.com/nanshe-org/nanshe_workflow_deploy_janelia/master/2_update_nanshe_workflow.sh | bash`.
-* Alternatively, this can be run in the background `echo 'curl https://raw.githubusercontent.com/nanshe-org/nanshe_workflow_deploy_janelia/master/2_update_nanshe_workflow.sh | bash' | qsub`.
+* Alternatively, this can be run in the background `echo 'curl https://raw.githubusercontent.com/nanshe-org/nanshe_workflow_deploy_janelia/master/2_update_nanshe_workflow.sh | bash' | bsub`.
 Check to make sure it is done by running `qstat` and verifying `STDIN` is no longer in the job list returned.
 * If this fails for any reason, try opening GitHub Desktop.
 Once it is fully loaded close it.
 Then, open a new Terminal or Git Bash (GitHub).
 Finally, rerun these steps.
 * Logout of the cluster.
 All changes will take effect on the next login.